allctr/xirr/README.md

 This is a gem to calculate XIRR on Bisection Method or Newton Method.

+## Allocator Fork

+Allocator only maintains and deploys branch: no_inline The reason for that is the inability to use rubyinline, which invokes C extension.

+While that will be incredibly useful, we are unable to compile it in modern architectures.
+Once we can, we'd revert to master

 ## Installation

 Add this line to your application's Gemfile: